Health Sciences Campus 2018 successes

-- QAHS was the winning school in the Gold Coast Science Competition Senior School division for the tenth year running.
+- QAHS was the winning school in the Gold Coast Science Competition Senior School division for the eleventh year running.

-- A number of students were judged award winners across a range of categories for their scientific and mathematical investigations work in the Science Teachers’ Association Queensland (STAQ) Science Competition with students awarded 1st Place in three of the available five categories.
-Students also received two 2nd Place and one 3rd Place awards, three Highly Commendeds, two Australian Society for Biochemistry and Molecular Biology bursaries and a Birdlife bursary.
+- A number of students were judged award winners across a range of categories for their scientific and mathematical investigations work in the Science Teachers’ Association Queensland (STAQ) Science Competition with students awarded 1st Place in four categories.
+Students also a 2nd Place, four 3rd Place awards, three Highly Commendeds, two Australian Society for Biochemistry and Molecular Biology bursaries and a Birdlife bursary.

-- All Chemistry students took the Royal Australian Chemistry Institute (RACI) Chemistry Quiz resulting in 15 High Distinctions, 11 Distinctions and 13 Credits.
+- All Chemistry students took the Royal Australian Chemistry Institute (RACI) Chemistry Quiz resulting in 4 High Distinction Excellence, 43 High Distinctions, 44 Distinctions and 41 Credits.

-- Eight students were accepted into the National Youth Science Forum (NYSF) and attended the annual NYSF camp.
+- Four students were accepted into the National Youth Science Forum (NYSF) and attended the annual NYSF camp.

 - Success in the Language Perfect French (1-50 students category) saw students presented with Elite, Gold, Silver and Bronze Awards.

-- Griffith University Modern Language Teachers Association of Queensland (MLTAQ) French ab initio/B results for QAHS: 2 x 1st Places, 1 x 2nd Place and 1 x 3rd Place.
+- Griffith University Modern Language Teachers Association of Queensland (MLTAQ) French ab initio/B results for QAHS: 1st Place.

-- Students participated in the Griffith University Modern Language Teachers Association of Queensland Chinese Speaking Competition with students awarded 1 x 1st Place, 2 x 2nd Place, 2 x 3rd Place and 1 x Highly Commended.
+- Students participated in the Griffith University Modern Language Teachers Association of Queensland Chinese Speaking Competition with students awarded 2 x 1st Place.

-- Students participated in the Queensland University of Technology Mandarin Speaking Competition with 1 x 1st Place, 1 x 2nd Place, 1 x 3rd Place and 3 x Merit Awards.
+- Students participated in the Queensland University of Technology Mandarin Speaking Competition with 1 x 1st Place.

-- Year 11 and 12 Business Management Students participated in the University of NSW Australian School of Business Economics and Business Studies Competition with results including 5 High Distinctions, 12 Distinctions and 26 Credits, as well as receiving, for the second year in a row, the Queensland State Winner Junior Division Trophy.
+- Year 11 and 12 Business Management Students participated in the University of NSW Australian School of Business Economics and Business Studies Competition with results including 3 High Distinctions, 6 Distinctions and 26 Credits, as well as receiving, for the second year in a row, the Queensland State Winner Junior Division Trophy.

 - QAHS was awarded 1st Place in the Gold Coast Debating Association Competition Intermediate A final and was also awarded, for the second successive year, “Most Successful School” for the highest average points across all teams in the competition.

 - A number of students were successful in AMEB, eisteddfods, auditions and other performance events.
-A student was selected as a runner-up for the Gold Coast Airport Artistic Development Grant 2017.
+A student was awarded the Gold Coast Airport Artistic Development Grant 2018.

 - A number of students were selected for regional and state sporting teams achieving medals at state level in cross country, athletics, swimming, equestrian, soccer and AFL.

 Creativity, Activity, Service (IB CAS)

-- Students were engaged in a broad range of rich co-curricular programs including: The Kokoda Youth Challenge in Papua New Guinea, QUT Future Leaders, Interact, Model United Nations, Mooting, Duke of Edinburgh, National Constitutional Convention, United Nations Youth Forum, Gold Coast Junior Council, Homeless Connect.
+- Students were engaged in a broad range of rich co-curricular programs including: The Kokoda Challenge, QUT Future Leaders, Interact, Model United Nations, Mooting, Duke of Edinburgh, United Nations Youth Forum, Gold Coast Junior Council, Homeless Connect.